havocp/xsbt-wiki/Migrating-from-SBT-0.7.x-to-0.9.x.md

     publish-local
     exit

-For detailed help see the `help` command or the [[Running]] page.
+Note that some commands now require an additional space after the initial symbol:

+    `~ test` instead of `~test`
+    `+ publish` instead of `~publish`
+    `++ 2.8.1` instead of `++2.8.1`

 ## My last command didn't work but I can't see an explanation.
 Why?

 SBT 0.9.x by default suppresses most stack traces and debugging information.
 It has the nice side effect of giving you less noise on screen, but as a newcomer it can leave you lost for explanation.
-Thankfully there is a simple solution: type `last command` where `command` is the command you last entered that went wrong.  e.g. if you find that your `update` fails to load all the dependencies as you expect you can enter:
+To see the previous output of a command at a higher verbosity, type `last <task>` where `<task>` is the task that failed or that you want to view detailed output for.
+For example, if you find that your `update` fails to load all the dependencies as you expect you can enter:

 ```text
 > last update